What is High Tea?

 When it came to the tea, this would be brewed in one seriously beautiful teapot (almost as important as the actual tea itself).
 Tea was always served with sugar and milk – no herbal teas or kombucha here!
 At the time, tea was prized and considered an expensive luxury.
 When you consider the fact that it had to travel to England all the way from China or India, this makes a lot of sense.

 So what’s high tea then?

-We first see high tea popping up in the late 19th century after the tradition seeped from the elite and to the working class.
+We first see afternoon tea popping up in the late 19th century after the tradition seeped from the elite and to the working class.
 With more physically demanding jobs but less calorie-dense meals, labourers would need an extra dose of energy in the late afternoon to keep them going for the rest of the day.
-This is the real high tea, often involving just a humble sandwich or pie that was prepacked from the morning.
+This is the real ritual, often involving just a humble sandwich or pie that was prepacked from the morning.

 How to set the table for high tea